dwain-barnes/unmute/README.md

 # Unmute

+Modified to work on docker with windows and ollama - run start-windows.bat (Make sure you have ollama installed)

 Try it out at [Unmute.sh](https://unmute.sh)!

 Unmute is a system that allows text LLMs to listen and speak by wrapping them in Kyutai's Text-to-speech and Speech-to-text models.